 The natural law that variety is necessary to survive as a species has been violated by market uniformity.
 In an abundant market, we see the flip side of the coin.
 Buildings that are virtually identical due to the ‘one size fits all’ approach, can only distinguish themselves by stunting with prices and giving away bait.

 The users of those market-uniform buildings could also have done better.
 The motto for users is ‘to be able to choose, you must know what you want‘.
 While for project developers, to be chosen you have to dare to choose a target group.

 The essence is that there must be a balance between the rational and emotional aspects.
 In addition to being functional, safe and healthy, a building must above all support the well-being of people.
 Not only ‘What is it doing?’ (rational) but also ‘What does it do to you?’ (emotional).
 What someone radiates is more important than what he says.
 What clothing is for a person that is a building for an organisation.
 A billboard or a building?

 Our approach is aimed at making buildings and environments distinctive and inspiring with an added value that meets the specific customer and market needs.
-The building geared to both the rational and emotional needs of the target group.
+The building is geared to both the rational and emotional needs of the target group.
 The starting point is that the user wants to (continue to) rent because it is appropriate and not because of the commitment to the lease.
 For this, we have developed the ATELIER V Real Estate Marketing Matrix®.

 The Real Estate Marketing Matrix® is based on the basic model of marketing: the marketing mix or the 4 P’s of marketing: Price, Product, Promotion and Place (distribution).
 Years ago a 5th and 6th P was added to this: Persons and Positioning.
 Finally, we have included Politics as the last P for real estate.
 All this results in 7 real estate marketing P’s: Positioning, Promotion, Price, Product, People, Politics and Place.
 In the Real Estate Marketing Matrix®, the 7 P’s are set against the real estate product cycle.